Programs : Brochure

-Columbia University in London
+Columbia University in London (Outgoing Program) Featured:

-, studies major works of English and Anglophone literature from all periods and genres in a London context.
-Each fall, the program will be led by one Columbia faculty member whose research directly engages the literary culture of London.
-That faculty member will offer a version of the global seminar that will enable participating students to study literary texts in their immediate geographical and cultural settings, transforming their relationship to their objects of study and encouraging them to develop a wider range of reading practices and research methodologies.
-In addition to regular class meetings, the Global Seminar will involve regular outings to urban sites, designed to complement and enhance the readings and classroom discussions.
-Destinations will include the Globe Theater, the Inigo Jones Banqueting House, the Royal Court and the National Theaters, and a host of other London cultural institutions.
+Under the direction of Columbia’s Department of English and Comparative Literature and in partnership with Queen Mary University of London (QMUL), the Columbia in London Programs is offered for the fall semester only.
+Each iteration of the program is led by one Columbia faculty member whose research directly engages the literary culture of London.
+That faculty member will offer a version of the Global Seminar, London as Literature, that enables participating students to study literary texts in their immediate geographical and cultural settings, transforming their relationship to their objects of study and encouraging them to develop a wider range of reading practices and research methodologies.
+In addition to the seminar, students also enroll alongside local students in courses offered by the host institution.
+QMUL offers programs across a broad range of disciplines, including physical and natural sciences, business and management, engineering, humanities, and social sciences.

 Columbia Global Seminar:

 The exact topic of the Global Seminar rotates depending on the Columbia faculty member who is teaching for that particular term.
 The fall 2017 Global Seminar will be: